 Do you have a problem with your zucchinis (or squash or pumpkin or cucumbers) being stunted and not progressing past the size of your thumb?

 Perhaps they are getting to a certain size and then they just start rotting.
+Or they grow a bit funny looking (big on one end, short on the other)

 The plant should produce a sway of male flowers before the female flowers as a way of bringing the bees to the yard, but often some hybrid varieties will just go nuts with both flowers.